Implementing the Double Submit Cookie Pattern in Node.js

 }

-Parallel AJAX requests and SPA routing introduce race conditions when tokens rotate per request.
-If Request A and Request B fire simultaneously, both read Token X. Request A succeeds and rotates to Token Y. Request B arrives with Token X, fails validation, and drops the user session.
+Parallel AJAX requests create a race condition when tokens rotate per request.
+Request A and Request B both read Token X. Request A completes first and the server rotates to Token Y. Request B then arrives with Token X — which is now stale — and gets rejected, causing a false-positive 403.

 // src/client/csrf-interceptor.js